Texas Ranger Division: History

 The success of a series of campaigns in the 1860s marked a turning point in Rangers' history.
 The U.S. Army could provide only limited and thinly-stretched protection in the enormous territory of Texas.
 By contrast, the Rangers' effectiveness when dealing with these threats convinced both the people of the state and the political leaders that a well-funded and organized state Ranger force was essential.
 Such a force could use the deep familiarity with the territory and the proximity with the theater of operations as major advantages in its favor.
 This option was not pursued, in view of the emerging national political problems (prelude to the American Civil War), and the Rangers were again dissolved.

 Many Rangers enlisted to fight for the Confederacy following the secession of Texas from the United States in 1861 during the Civil War.
+The 8th Texas Cavalry Regiment was also known as Terry's Texas Rangers.
 In 1870, during Reconstruction, the Rangers were briefly replaced by a Union-controlled version called the Texas State Police; supplemented by the 30 man Texas Special Police.
 Both organizations were disbanded only three years later.
 The state election of 1873 saw newly elected Governor Richard Coke and the state legislature recommission the Rangers.
 During these times, many of the Rangers' myths were born, such as their success in capturing or killing notorious criminals and desperados (including bank robber Sam Bass and gunfighter John Wesley Hardin), their involvement in the Mason County War, the Horrell-Higgins Feud, and their decisive role in the defeat of the Comanche, Kiowa and Apache peoples.
 The Apache "dreaded the Texas Rangers...whose guns were always loaded and whose aim was unerring; they slept in the saddle and ate while they rode, or done without...when they took up our trail they followed it determinedly and doggedly day and night."
 Also during these years, the Rangers suffered the only defeat in their history when they surrendered at the Salinero Revolt in 1877.
+After the Reconstruction ended, the original Texas Rangers were reestablished in 1874 under the leadership of Captain Leander McNelly, signaling a return to local control.